wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-much-attention-should-i-pay-to-a-courses-stated-prerequisites">How much attention should I pay to a course's stated prerequisites?</h2>
- There are different answers depending on the school offering the course.
+<a id=21></a> There are different answers depending on the school offering the course.

 ## All schools *except* Olin